 In SafeSave's experience the use of palm pilots has generated considerable time savings for branch managers and assistant branch managers.
-The time saved has been reallocated to clients' resulting enhanced client visits. in satisfaction and higher loan recovery rates.
+The time saved has been reallocated to clients' visits, resulting in enhanced client satisfaction and higher loan recovery rates.
 The reduction of staff transaction costs and the resulting efficiency gains also allow a faster growth of the loans and savings portfolio and increases the institution's outreach.

-The co-operative Shohoz Shonchoy works in the Gazipur District.
+&lt;sup>10 The co-operative Shohoz Shonchoy works in the Gazipur District.
 This rural version of Safesave was founded by Mr. Rutherford, CGAP and Plan International.